guillermo-carrasco/guillermo-carrasco.github.com/_posts/2017-10-03-lets-talk-about-remote.md

 is working remote.

 1. **Be communicative**: Overlapping with point 3 above, being communicative is important for everyone.
-As a team, involve your remote colleges in discussions and meetings.
+As a team, involve your remote colleagues in discussions and meetings.
 Talk to them!
 If someone would join a discussion in the office, they should join it when working remotely.